On a computer that is running Microsoft Internet Explorer

 6.0 with the security update MS04-004, when you try to call the InternetConnect method and then the SendRequest API of the WinINet library by passing the server name or the IP

 SendRequest error 12007

-Note This error message translates to the following:
+Note This error message corresponds to the following error

 The MSDN documentation for the InternetConnect method describes the second parameter of the InternetConnect method as the following: